jrcarreiro/pwnedless/README.md

 #CAUTION
 Does not run in a production environment without reading the code.
 There are settings that can affect directly your environment.
+#For remove softwares
+Create a list of the software to be uninstalled within /tmp/soft.lst
 #Donate
-If this script is useful to you and if you want to contribute send me an email with the subject "Donate": w.carreirojunior@gmail.com
+If this script is useful to you and if you want to contribute send me an email with the subject "Donate": w.carreirojunior@protonmail.com

 # To Do
 - Create a menu